townsean/ludum-dare-36/README.md

 ## Synopsis

-In Ancient Ciphers players race against the clock to decode hidden messages.
+In Ancient Ciphers, players race against the clock to decode hidden messages.

 ## Motivation